 I think that it is incredibly important for children to have extended time away from academics, from the usual routine, from head learning (even with Waldorf, where there is a balance between intellectual, artistic and active learning).
-Summertime, at least where I live now and in New York where I grew up, is such a wonderful time to be outside, to play all day, to laze around.
-I remember each year returning to school after a long summer spent playing under open fire hydrants and exploring Central Park (not to mention the annual family vacation to Atlantic City) and seeing how everybody had changed!
+Summertime, at least where I live now in Wisconsin, and in New York where I grew up, is such a wonderful time to be outside, to play all day, to laze around.
+I remember each year returning to school after a long summer spent playing under open fire hydrants and exploring Central Park (not to mention the annual family vacation to Atlantic City) and seeing how everybody had changed once school resumed in September.
 New haircuts and sun tans, scrapes and bruises accrued during summer adventures were all interesting enough, but it was also so exciting to see how everyone had changed physically!
-Both boys and girls were taller and thinner or heavier, more muscular, with longer limbs… It was wonderful to start a new year afresh surrounded by all these changes.
+Both boys and girls were taller and thinner or heavier, more muscular, with longer limbs… And beloved classmates had changed in other ways–they were more mature, quieter or more out-spoken, more thoughtful or less so…those months away had given us time to grow into ourselves.
+It was wonderful to start a new year afresh surrounded by all these changes.
 Somehow it helped underline for us that we were no longer the 3rd, 6th or 10th graders we had been way back in May.

-Such experiences are common in any country, in any school where there is a long summer break (or perhaps winter break in some parts of the world).
-But having gone to a Waldorf school, I was witness to another element: instead of the dread ‘summer loss’, we children were actually further along than we had been in the spring!
+Such experiences are common in any country, in any school where there is a long break from school.
+But having gone to a Waldorf school, I was witness to another element: instead of the dread ‘Summer Loss’, we children were actually further along than we had been in the spring.

 I always shake my head sadly when I hear or read of parents or teachers bemoaning Summer Loss.
 Bookstores and curriculum catalogs are full of workbooks and ideas on how to combat this feared – and apparently widespread – phenomena.
 It just seems so odd to me that, having experienced the opposite as a student, teacher and parent, no one in the mainstream educational establishment ever seems to ask the question of why, if children are being taught in the right way, that they forget everything during their summer break?!
 Surely something is wrong with the teaching if it doesn’t stick!